codemagic-ci-cd/codemagic-docs/content/getting-started/codemagic-github-app.md

 You can disable the Codemagic CI/CD GitHub app integration in Codemagic by navigating to User settings > Integrations > GitHub App and clicking **Disconnect**.
 This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.

-The GitHub app integration is also disabled when you uninstall Codemagic CI/CD app in GitHub.
-Uninstalling the app does not delete you build history.
+The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
+You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
+Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
+You can cancel account deletion by navigating to User settings > Delete account and clicking **Cancel deletion** before the two weeks are up.